mariaxadina/Arduino-Intelligent-Mirror/README.md

 ### Development Environment
 The project is developed using **PlatformIO**, which provides an integrated build system, library manager, and support for multiple boards and frameworks.

+### Libraries
+In this project, I used three libraries to manage various components effectively:
+- **LiquidCrystal Library**: In my project, the LiquidCrystal library is responsible for managing the 16x2 LCD, which displays the alarm settings, countdown, and other information.
+- **Adafruit_NeoPixel Library**: In my intelligent mirror project, the NeoPixel library is used to manage the LED strip surrounding the mirror.
+It creates visual effects and provides illumination by controlling each LED's RGB values independently.
+- **PCM Library**: In the project, the PCM library is used to play sound effects and alarm tones through the speaker, adding auditory feedback and enhancing user interaction.
+The sounds were edited and optimized in Audacity before being implemented.

+### Audio Integration using Audacity and EncodeAudio.exe
+To integrate sound into the project, I started with an MP3 version of the desired audio file.
+Using Audacity I converted the file into a 16-bit PCM format with an 8000 Hz sampling frequency to ensure compatibility with the Arduino and PCM library.
+Afterward, I utilized an audio encoder tool to convert the audio into a numeric array format required by the code.
+The generated data was then copied directly to the clipboard and integrated into the Arduino sketch, allowing the speaker to play the processed sound seamlessly.

 ## Results

 ## Conclusions